rasheedelkassed/CS381/README.md

 3) Run SML using the command sml.
 4) Once sml is started, type in 'use "summation.sml"'.
 5) To test it, use the command 'summationWithFunction(fn, i ,n)' where fn is the function, i is the start value, and n is the end value.
-6) Two function are already provided called summationEXample1 and summationExample2.
+6) Two functions are already provided called summationExample1 and summationExample2.

 Commom Lisp:
 1) Go to https://rextester.com/l/common_lisp_online_compiler.